saifalfalah/react-handbook/content/es-modules/index.md

 We can now use them!
 But we must also remember that having more than a few modules is going to have a performance hit on our pages, as it's one more step that the browser must perform at runtime.

-[Webpack](https://flaviocopes.com/webpack/) is probably going to still be a huge player even if ES Modules land in the browser, but having such a feature directly built in the language is huge for a unification of how modules work in the client-side and on Node.js as well.
+[Webpack](https://flaviocopes.com/webpack/) is probably going to still be a huge player even if ES Modules land in the browser, but having such a feature directly built in the language is huge for a unification of how modules work client-side and on Node.js as well.